ErikKusch/Homepage/content/courses/gbif/rgbif-datacontrol.md

   "sp", # for spatialobject creation
   "sf", # an alternative spatial object library "ggplot2", # for visualistion
-  "maptools", # for visualisation
-  "rgeos", # for visualisation
   "raster", # for setting and reading CRS "rnaturalearth" # for shapefiles of naturalearth
 )